cypress-io/cypress-documentation/content/guides/dashboard/github-integration.md

 <DocsImage src="/img/dashboard/github-integration/ghe/ghe-10.png" alt="Confirm installation of GitHub App" id="cypress-github-enterprise-app-installation-process-10"></DocsImage>

-10. Finally you will be returned to the Dashboard.
-Congratulations, you have installed the Cypress Dashboard GitHub Enterprise integration!
+10. Finally you will be returned to Cypress Cloud.
+Congratulations, you have installed Cypress Cloud GitHub Enterprise integration!
 You are now ready to configure a GitHub Integration for a project.

 ## Enabling GitHub integration for a project